zbabac/VCT/README.md

 - changed behaviour of buttons: it is no longer needed to select Output Path first - if Input files are selected first, then Output Path is selected as the same as input files path;
 - added value "26" to the quality factor list at Convert tab.

-Features:
-- 2 tabs: Transcode and Convert

-- Transcode tab: select multiple files (mkv, m4v or mp4) and add them to batch list for automatic conversion to other video container (mp4/m4v --> mkv, mkv --> mp4)

-- Convert tab: 2 options to convert - either by setting options then selecting multiple files (mixture of audio and video files) - or by selecting files one by one, for each file different options possible
-- selection of options: encode quality, encode speed, audio bitrate, create video file only, create audio file only, stream copy
-- option to select which audio stream to encode (for multi language movies)
-- option to insert .SRT subtitle as a stream in the video file (soft subtitles)
-- advanced options: it is possible to manually edit ffmpeg command in the text box, or directly in the batch tasks list
-- conversion tasks are stored in a list which can be edited (command edit, select, delete task):
-- you don't have to start encoding immediately after adding from "Transcode" or "Convert" tabs
-	- you can add one or more files with different options several times by choosing 1 input file each time or/and selecting multiple files at once,
-	- only after you populate your list completely, by clicking "Start" all tasks will be executed,
-- conversion can be canceled,
-- encoding progress displayed in status bar
-- help included with installtion and with source code

-Help/walkthrough is available in both Binary installation and Source.
-When installed, Start menu folder is created with links to VCT.exe, help (pdf), license and uninstall option.

 Known issues:
 Avast on XP could block setup execution with strange messages like: "path could not be found...".
 Please scan VCT_setup.exe with AV program, then disable file shield and run setup again.
 It could be the case with other AV software.